zachflower/KoolKubernetes/cicd/gitops-stack/README.md

 The value is your Docker user/org name
 ![circleci-environmentvariable2](images/circleci-environmentvariable2.png)

+Next time you commit a change to the followed repository, you will notice that a new pipeline job is triggered which should complete fine.
+In your Docker repo you will also find the image that we can use for the CD part of the demo.

 ## Deployment of ArgoCD on one of your Platform9 Managed Kubernetes clusters
 *Optionally: create a dedicated namespace for ArgoCD*